Current and Recent Research Projects in the Smyth DataLab Group

 National Science Foundation, and the California Strategic Growth Council.

-Machine learning techniques for medical diagnosis
+Machine learning for health and medicine

-In collaboration with the J. Craig Venter Institute, UCSD, and Stanford
+applications to cancer diagnosis, in collaboration with the J. Craig Venter Institute, UCSD, and Stanford

-University.
-Funded by the National Institutes of Health (NIH).
+University, and funded by the National Institutes of Health (NIH).